ibm-cloud-docs/openwhisk/parameters.md

   ```
   {: screen}

-  Despite setting a parameter on an Action when it was created or updated, it is always overridden by a parameter that is supplied when invoking the Action.
+  Parameters set on an Action when it was created or updated are always overridden by a parameter that is supplied directly on invocation.
   {: tip}

 ## Setting default parameters on a Package